sage-code/maj/basic.md

 verb: vidu  = to see

-* jo vidu tu un'foa!  = I seen you one time!
+* io vidu tu un'fwa!  = I seen you one time!
-* su vidu vu ni'foa!  = He never seen y'all!
+* su vidu vu ni'fwa!  = He never seen y'all!
 * tu vidu mi suv!     = You will see me often!
 * nu podo sh vidu zu! = We can see them!